aakash17kc/ContentServer/Production.md

 ## Details on how to ship on Production.

+I've mentioned some of the points that can be considered to ship the service to production.
+There can be additional configurations and setups that can be done based on the requirements.

+These are the steps I would take to ship the service to production and for it to be able to serve larger number of requests.
+Some of the changes can be made in the code, for example the image processing logic can be moved to a different service.
+Other suggestions are related to infrastructure, database, security, monitoring, and other production aspects.

-### Image Processsing Logic
+### Image Processing Logic
-* The Image processing logic can be part of a different service altogether that can be scaled independently.
+* The Image processing logic can be part of a different service altogether, that can be scaled independently.
     * We can implement event-driver architecture using Kafka Topics/AWS SNS/AWS SQS to communicate between services.
     * The flow would be as below
         * User invokes /post